sthiohnoo/fwe_test_repo/README.md

 - __deleteItemInListById :__
   Method deletes an item from a shopping list by its ID and returns 204 with No Content.
   If the shopping list has no items, or if the shopping list does not contain the item to be deleted, this is caught and an error is returned.
 Errors such as invalid ID formats are also caught.
+- __deleteShoppingListById :__
+  This method deletes a shopping list by its ID and returns 204 with No Content.
+Errors such as "invalid ID format" or " non-existent shopping list" are caught and an error is returned.
+If the shopping list had items, the corresponding entry in the relation table is also deleted.

 ## Usage